Saved searches · av.by

 How we made a feature that 27 % of buyers have used and achieved their goal.

-av.by is a online board for car sales.
-4 platforms are web mobile, web desktop, android and ios apps.
+av.by is an online board for car sales.
+4 platforms are web mobile, web desktop, android, and ios apps.
 We have quite a big post base of 55 000 posts.
 Our company is 60 people with 1 500 000 users per month.
 This is the largest platform for the sale of cars in Belarus.

 Problem for users

 Search is the main tool for the classified, 80% of users start with search.
 People needed to fill in a lot of fields to get the result they needed (filter down by price ranges, car make and model, etc.).
 Support confirmed that people had to re-enter all the search criteria every time, and they wanted to be able to save it.

 Problem for the business

 As a classified, we want to be able to connect as many car sellers to as many buyers as possible so everything that will help streamline the experience of searching for a suitable car is essential.

 Our audience is buyers.
 For simplicity reasons, I will unite all car buyers in Belarus with one person.
 His name is Vova, say hello to him!

 Based on our experience with previous launches, we set as an internal target that 25% of monthly buyers should use the saved search feature.